efecte8/funcraft/README.md

 ---

 *Disclaimer: This project is not affiliated with or endorsed by Google Colab or the creators of the SDXL 1.0 diffuser model.*

-### Local:
-1. Make sure you have pip installed
-2. Make sure you have Python installed (the current version runs with Python 3.10)
-3. Git clone the repo
-4. Open your terminal and install the requirements to your environment with the command: pip install -r requirements.txt

-### Collabside funcraft_backend:
-5. Run the first cell of the notebook.
-Wait for the dependencies to be installed (takes 2mins), it will restart the runtime at the end.
-6. Run the remaining cells and at the end of the last cell, you will be given a ngrok URL that will tunnel the collab to the GUI.
-Copy that url.

-### Lastly at the GUI
-7. Run the gui from your terminal with the command: python funcraft_gui.py
-8. Click the collab url button at the GUI and paste the URL.
-9. Enjoy!